Business as usual: Killeen Mall for sale but still thriving

 The Herald conducted a poll on Facebook in which 660 people responded that they would shop more frequently at the Killeen Mall if their favorite store moved in.

-Even if a store of preference was brought into the location, 222 people responded that it would not make a difference in their shopping patterns at the location.
+Even if a store of preference was brought into the location, 222 people responded it would not make a difference in their shopping patterns.

 A timeline remains to be seen, but eventually the mall will be purchased and change hands, officials said.